Study Acoustics and Audio at Salford

 Start your journey with an open day

 Choosing what to study at university can be a big step.

-Learn more about studying acoustics and audio by visiting our next online Open Day on Saturday 19 June.
+Learn more about studying acoustics and audio by visiting our next Open Day.

 You can speak directly to course leaders, ask questions, explore course modules and consider your options.